Dysoxylum malabaricum: Range

 It is found in the mountains of the central and southern Western Ghats, between 200 and 1200 m elevation.

 Habitat

 Occurs in evergreen and semi-evergreen forests.

 Ecology

 A rare tree found in low and mid-elevation tropical wet evergreen forests of the Western Ghats.
 The fruits of this tree were dispersed by wood pigeons and Malabar grey hornbills.
 A study found that the hornbills ability to disperse the seeds of this plant to long distance is supposedly helping maintain the genetic diversity of this tree species.

 Etymology

 The etymology of Dysoxylum derives from the Greek word 'Dys' meaning "bad", referring to "ill-smelling", and 'Xylon' meaning "wood".
 The specific epithet 'malabaricum' refers to the Malabar region of south-western India.
 The species is also known by many local names in the region of its distribution: Vellaiyagil, Purippa (Tamil), Akil, Kana mulla, Purippa, Vellakil (Malayalam), Bili agilu (Kannada).

-Taxonomy

-The species has one synonym: Alliaria malabarica Kuntze.